Common Scenarios for Split Liability & Contributory Negligence

-Where a party is partly responsible for the injuries they have sustained, e.g. by failing to wear a seatbelt, then this is referred to ‘contributory negligence’.
+Where a person is partly responsible for the injuries they have sustained, e.g. by failing to wear a seat belt, then this is referred to ‘contributory negligence’.
 A finding of contributory negligence will reduce a claimant’s compensation award by the percentage their negligence has contributed the accident or their injuries.

 Whilst each case is judged on its own circumstances, the courts often assess liability based on previously decided cases.
 These are cases that have been to court and have established a ruling (or precedent) about how certain types of accidents are likely to be settled.

 Common examples of split liability and contributory negligence